Rich Lawrence

-James Richard Lawrence (born 4, May 1946) is a former American football coach.
+James Richard Lawrence (born 4, May 1946) is an American former football coach.
 He served as the head football coach at Oklahoma Panhandle State University in Goodwell, Oklahoma from 1981 to 1982, leading the Aggies to their first ever NAIA playoff appearance in 1981.
 From 1986 to 1992, Lawrence served as the head coach of the University of Wisconsin–Stout, compiling a record of 23–47–1.